Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 A resume is a brutal file format.

 It has to reduce years of work into titles, dates, employers, tools, bullets, and metrics.
 It has to fit on one or two pages.
 It has to be readable by a human under time pressure and by software that may treat layout, keywords, and section headings as evidence.
+Harvard Business School's *Hidden Workers* report is a useful institutional version of the same problem: efficient screening systems can [filter out people whose resumes do not match narrow criteria](https://www.hbs.edu/ris/Publication%20Files/hiddenworkers09032021_Fuller_white_paper_33a2047f-41dd-47b1-9a8d-bd08cf3bfa94.pdf "hiring, resumes, evidence | Harvard"), even when they may be able to do the work.

 That means the resume is not a record of the work.